Ferret is an evented, objective hobby programming language.

 I have been developing juno since late 2009, making it the most mature of my hobby projects still under active development.
 It started as a fork of pIRCd and was my first project in Perl, but it has since been rewritten from the ground up a couple times.

 screenmgr is a tool for monitoring and managing a collection of computer screens.
-It communicates with devices on a local network via a number of protocols for monitoring uptime/reachability, viewing the screen, and remote control.
+It communicates with devices on a local network via a number of protocols for monitoring uptime/reachability, viewing the screen, and remote control via a web interface.

 You thought this was only about coding!
 No, this page is called "hobbies" after all...